 No matter if it was for food, work, or companionship, each animal was highly valued, loved, and cared for and each human received spiritual and physical nourishment.
 When she returned to the states she knew she wanted to be a veterinarian and applied for vet school.
 While in veterinary school, she was really drawn towards small animal and hobby farm medicine.
 Melanie graduated from WSU in 2016.
 She feels so privileged to help preserve, protect, and deepen the human-animal bond found between each pet parent and their pet.

 Dr. Bowden has a special interest in behavior.
 Her goal with each patient is to truly listen to the pet parent to understand their unique relationship with their four-legged family member so she can provide the tailored care they need and deserve.
 Ultimately, she feels it is her job to help pet parents and patients in her care live longer, happier, healthier lives together.

-Dr. Bowden is Fear Free Certified and a fear free advocate for all of our patients.
+Dr. Bowden is Level II Fear Free Certified and a fear free advocate for all of our patients.
 She enjoys implenting new techniques to help reduce fear, anxiety, and stress.
 She is also a member of our Fear Free Committee.

 Dr. Bowden's family includes her partner of three years, Ben, a college professor at Lewis Clark State College.
 Their two dogs Pippin and Bodhi graciously share the house with them!
 Bodhi is an 11 year old lab/greyhound mix who is fully blind having lost his eyes to a previous trauma.
 Pippin is a rascally terrier mix that was found in a trailer park in Hermiston Oregon.
 The four of them love to go hiking and camping together in their time off.